 The process of assay development includes the identification of assay types for screening and determination of structure-activity-relationships, development of assay reagents, optimization of assay parameters for signal intensity, signal window, and precision, adaptation to automation, scalability, and quantitative assessment of the assay's fitness for screening.
 Assay parameters to optimize assay's include sensitivity to enable identification of compounds with low-potentcy, precision of biological response between wells and plates, accuracy of positive and negative control compounds with known pharmacology towards the intended target, and economic feasibility.

 Depending on the method of detection used by an assay, different types of plates are recommended.
-For a list of plates and suppliers, please consult with the screening laboratory staff or visit the Screening Supplies section.
+For a list of plates and suppliers, please consult with the screening laboratory staff.

 For high-throughput screening, a biochemical or cell-based assay must be adapted to a microtiter plate format.
 Assays are most commonly performed in 96-, 384-, or 1536-well assay plates.
 This laboratory recommends that assays be miniaturized to a 384-well plate.
 Assay volumes in 384-well plates range from 5 µl (in low-volume plates) to 100 µl (in standard plates).
 Due to inaccuracies in small-volume pipetting and the potential risk of spillage and/or cross-contamination at the high end, it is recommended that investigators use an assay volume of 30-50 µl in standard plates.